Fix Overwatch 2 Not Launching - Repair and Cache Clear

 Frequently asked questions

-No. Your progress and account data are stored on Blizzard's servers, so deleting the local cache only forces the launcher to download fresh, clean temporary files.
+No, your game progress and account data are stored on Blizzard's servers, not in the local cache folder.